kari-hue/NaturalLanguageProcessing/NLP_Streamlit_application/readme.md

 # Project Title: NLP on A Go

 ## Description
-This project is a simple project that aims in building a application that let's the user to perform common NLP tasks on the input text.
+This project is a simple project that aims in building an application that let's the user to perform common NLP tasks on the input text.
 The application is demonstrated using streamlit.
 The features of the application is

 * Helps to tokenize given text
 * Performs extractive summarization